-If you’re out there looking for the best fancy yellow diamond for your money, then please contact me and let me know your budget and what you’re looking for.
-I’ll sift through the available inventory online and send you a list of 4 or 5 suggested stones to choose from that fit your needs the best.
+So if you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
+We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.

 As you probably already know, the color scale for white diamonds runs from D to Z. But when you think about it, there is really a continual scale all the way from D color pure white all the way through to a Fancy Vivid Yellow diamond.

 The reason I’m mentioning this is simply to drive home the point that yellow diamonds are quite common.
 Other colors, such as pink diamonds, are so rare because they don’t fall within this color scale I described above which covers 99% of all the gem quality diamonds mined in the world.

 Fancy Light Yellow diamonds, for example, will price out similar to a J color white diamond.
 Take these two stones as examples: